misalima/notes-app/README.md

 To check out the project, install it in your computer by following the steps:

-1. Clone the repository: git clone https://github.com/misalima/notes-app.git.
+1. Clone the repository: `git clone https://github.com/misalima/notes-app.git`.
 2. In your command line interface, navigate to the project directory.
-3. Install dependencies: npm install.
+3. Install dependencies: `npm install`.
-4. Start the development server: npm run dev.
+4. Start the development server: `npm run dev`.
 5. It will spin up a local server and show the address.
 Open your browser and go to the indicated port to view the app.